 “We’re not seeing any new ground-breaking or anyone actively trying to build new office.”

-By JLL’s analysis, those 73 buildings could, if converted, yield 51,000 new residential units in a rapidly growing city beset by a cost of living crisis.
+By JLL’s analysis, those 73 buildings could, if redeveloped, yield 51,000 new residential units in a rapidly growing city beset by a cost of living crisis.

 “We’re seeing this bifurcation in the office market, where quality (class-A) buildings are performing well and there’s a lot of leasing, but underperforming, lower-grade buildings . . . (face) a very hard future,” Figler continued.